Odensala/AsteroidApp/README.md

 # Asteroid App
 Keep track of asteroids with the latest information from NASA, built with MVVM.
 # Features
-- Discover new asteroids
-- Explore previous asteroids
+- Explore new and old asteroids
-- Up to date information from NASA
+- Always up-to-date information from NASA
 - Detailed asteroid information such as distance from Earth, asteroid diameter, hazardousness and more
 - Picture of the day includes a daily space related image chosen by NASA
 # Key components